Client needed the ARI Strategic Consulting team's help in reducing its overall carbon output and emissions.

 - A reduction in emissions estimated at approximately 92,000 kilograms of CO2 if all vehicles were replaced as recommended.

 - A reduction in fuel consumption of approximately 31,164 litres (8,200 gallons) if all vehicles were replaced as recommended.
-With an average fuel cost in 2014 of $1.24 CAD per liter across Canada as an example, this would present an additional savings of almost $40,000.
+With an average fuel cost of $1.24 CAD per liter across Canada as an example, this would present an additional savings of almost $40,000.

 ARI presented the recommendations at the highest level within the client’s hierarchy, and the client approved and adopted each one.
 ARI has since expanded these recommendations and improvements into other areas of the fleet after the potential impact of savings and emission reductions were acknowledged.